-We receive emails at work just about every week from students who need information for term papers, articles, and research reports.
+We receive so many emails from students who need information for term papers, articles, and research reports.
 I love that they’re writing about horror, or publishing, or the authors we publish.
 I hate that they think we’re idiots and will write their paper for them.

 I started this post back in November because one student’s email really made me laugh, but then I decided to wait to post it until after the semester was over, just in case this somehow got back to her professor.
 Who knows with the Internet, right?
 Here is the email that inspired this miscellaneous thought:

 To: “‘email@example.com'” <firstname.lastname@example.org>